isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 ## What if I don’t?

-### Undo Log woes
+### Undo-Log woes

 In [A Blast From The Past]({{< ref "/content/posts/2019-11-18-a-blast-from-the-past.md" >}}) we see what happens to MySQL with long running transactions, and in [MySQL Transactions]({{< ref "/content/posts/2020-07-27-mysql-transactions.md" >}}) we discuss what goes on internally in the database when we do transactions, and especially how that can be painful if these transactions are long running.

 Note that any database will at some point in time have long running transactions, even if your code does not.
-Database maintenance operations such as cloning replicas or making backups can do that without interruption only by maintaining a read view, which leads to Undo Log explosion.
+Database maintenance operations such as cloning replicas or making backups can do that without interruption only by maintaining a read view, which leads to Undo-Log explosion.

-So queue-as-a-database will eventually explosively grow the undo log, or individual tables, and disk space from these structures is hard to reclaim by the operating system.
+So queue-as-a-database will eventually explosively grow the undo-log, or individual tables, and disk space from these structures is hard to reclaim by the operating system.
 You will run at some point in time into disk space problems from churn, even if the absolute amount of data is small.
 Binlog woes and Replication Delay

 In a replicated MySQL changes to any table (also queue tables) are written to the binlog, which is being kept for a few days for point in time recovery and for replication.
 This uses disk space.